Divorce in Texas: Everything You Need to Know

 Children are often caught in the middle during a divorce.

-Here is a breakdown of how such matters are resolved during a divorce in Texas
+Here is a breakdown of how such matters are resolved during a divorce in Texas:

 1. Child Custody

-Child custody, also referred to as conservatorship in Texas, involves determining where the child will live and which parent will make important decisions about their upbringing.
-Texas law encourages both parents to actively participate in their child's life, but the court's primary focus is on the child's best interests.
+Texas law encourages both parents to participate actively in their child's life, but the court's primary focus is on the child's best interests.

 The court considers various factors when determining conservatorship, including the child's wishes (if they are mature enough to express them), each parent's ability to provide for the child's physical, emotional, and psychological needs, the stability of each parent's home environment, and any history of family violence or abuse.